National Police Agency (Taiwan): Recent years

-A patrol vehicle of Taipei City Police Department.
+A Mitsubishi Outlander patrol vehicle of Taipei City Police Department.

 Other duties

-In addition to normal law enforcement duties, police in the ROC are charged with other slightly more unusual duties such as taking census data, as well as immigration and visa related issues.
-Most jurisdictions also have a Foreign Affairs squad staffed by English speaking officers tasked with visa enforcement and issues relating to foreigners or the foreign community in Taiwan.
+In addition to standard law-enforcement duties, police in the ROC are also responsible for other duties, such as taking census data and immigration and visa related issues.
+Most jurisdictions maintain a Foreign Affairs squad staffed by English speaking officers who handle visa enforcement and issues relating to foreigners or the foreign community in Taiwan.